Luigian/Numpy/README.md

 `docker-machine ls` | Check the list of docker machine availables.

-From the last two commands respectively, copy the token and the running virtual box IP address and replace the x's:
+From the last two commands respectively, copy the token and the running virtual box IP address and replace the x's in here:

 `http://xxx.xxx.xx.xxx:8800/?token=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

 Example:
 `http://192.168.99.100:8800/?token=034f1e8164e65bb1b89f376898831faa03aca054dc15300f`

-Then, go to the web browser and paste the link.
+Then, go to the web browser and paste this link.
 Finally upload to Jupyter the file notebook/numpy.ipynb and resources/images/portrait.png

 ## Usage